top of page

 Cabinet Bed

-Everybody knows what a sofa sleeper is.
-Our sofa is a sleeper.
 A cabinet bed is another story.
-You could spend a week in the cabin and never know that big cabinet is actually a queen-sized bed.
+You could spend a week in the cabin and never know that big cabinet is actually a queen-sized bed, unless it's already made out, then you'd just wonder why the bed's a little strange.
 It's easy to use, but do be careful with your toes and fingers.
 Demo link below.

 We often leave the bed out during the day, if we don't plan to use the dining table.
 You're welcome to leave it open or closed when you leave.